TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/AddingYourOwnContentElements.rst

         ],
    ],

-.. todo:: this example is not valid anymore as there is the field type "category" now.
+.. todo: this example is not valid anymore as there is the field type "category" now.
 Let us find another example.